NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/premis-architecture/index.md

 The data and metadata here is a subset of what is found in the metadata management systems and the DPS.

 The public access services transform harvested metadata into a flattened structure of intellectual entities with a single representation each.
-The intellectual entities found online, does not necessarily mirror a single intellectual entity found in the metadata management systems.
+The intellectual entities found online, do not necessarily mirror a single intellectual entity found in the metadata management systems.

 ## Architecture
 We can draw up another idealized architecture diagram, using PREMIS entities, to illustrate the responsibilities of the different system domains: